Witnesses say more than 200 killed in Ethiopia ethnic attack

-NAIROBI, Kenya (AP) — Witnesses in Ethiopia said Sunday that more than 200 ethnic Amhara have been killed in an attack in the country’s Oromia region and are blaming a rebel group, which denies it.
+NAIROBI, Kenya (AP) — Witnesses in Ethiopia said Sunday that more than 200 people, mostly ethnic Amhara, have been killed in an attack in the country’s Oromia region and are blaming a rebel group, which denies it.

 It is one of the deadliest such attacks in recent memory as ethnic tensions continue in Africa’s second most populous country.